Do you remember Yogis Space Race?

 Yogis Space Race Opening Credits

 Over the intervening years, I have also come to enjoy Galaxy Goof-Ups.
-While not as an easy to find as Space Race and not as star-studded, it is worth tracking down for its originality.
+While not as easy to find as Space Race and not as star-studded, it is worth tracking down for its originality.